Witten's perturbation on strata: Introduction

+The needed proofs about stratifications and Hilbert complexes are confined in Appendices~\ref{a: proofs stratifications} and~\ref{a: proofs Hilbert}, so that the readers are quickly guided to the main steps of the proofs of Theorems~\ref{t:spectrum of Delta_min/max} and~\ref{t:Morse inequalities}.

 Goresky-MacPherson proved a version of the Morse inequalities for complex analytic varieties with Whitney stratifications \cite[Chapter~6, Section~6.12]{GoreskyMacPherson1988:stratifiedMorse}.
 They involve intersection homology with lower middle perversity, which is isomorphic to the $L^2$ cohomology of the regular stratum with any adapted metric \cite{CheegerGoreskyMacPherson1982}.
 Our version of Morse functions, critical points and numbers $\nu_{x,\text{\rm min/max}}^r$ are different; thus Theorem~\ref{t:Morse inequalities} can be considered as a complement to their theory.
 U.~Ludwig gave an analytic interpretation of the Morse theory of Goresky-MacPherson for conformally conic manifolds \cite{Ludwig2010,Ludwig2011b,Ludwig2011a,Ludwig2013}; in particular, her Morse functions are quite different from ours: contrary to our conditions, the differential is bounded away from zero close to the frontier of the regular stratum, and the Hessian may be unbounded.
-In \cite{Ludwig2012}, she announced the study of the Witten's deformation for radial Morse functions, which overlaps our work, obtaining the Morse inequalities in the case of isolated cone-like singularities---the proofs did not appear so far to make a more precise comparison.
+In \cite{Ludwig2014}, she also studied in a different way the Witten's deformation for radial Morse functions on stratified pseudo-manifolds, which overlaps our work.
+The radial Morse functions are a particular case of our rel-Morse functions, where only one of the factors $c(L_\pm)$ is considered in the local charts around the rel-critical points.
+She also assumes that the stratified pseudo-manifolds satisfy the so called Witt condition or have isolated singularities.
+Then she establishes a spectral gap theorem that gives the Morse inequalities.
+In the case of isolated singularities, she also continues with the adaptation of the rest of Witten's program on analytic Morse theory, comparing the complex of eigenforms corresponding to small eigenvalues with a version of the Morse-Thom-Smale complex.
+Thus her results go further than Theorem~\ref{t:Morse inequalities}, but under additional restrictive hypotheses.

+After finishing the paper, R.~Mazzeo pointed out to us that the remarks of Section~\ref{s: Sobolev} were already known by him.

 It would be interesting to extend our results in the following ways: for ``rel-Morse-Bott functions'', whose rel-critical point set consists of Thom-Mather substratifications, and for more general adapted metrics \cite{Nagase1983,Nagase1986,BrasseletHectorSaralegi1992}, obtaining Morse inequalities for intersection homology with arbitrary perversity.
+With this generality, it would be also interesting to develop the rest of Witten's program on analytic Morse theory.